toddgr/toddgr.github.io/aquaquest.markdown

   </tr>
 </table>

 In theory, these levels would have explored other 2D gameplay genres, and the platforming level would have been only one piece of the adventure.
-But all of our big ideas for this project didn't fit the strict timeline we were under (classic game jam predicament), so we had to compromise.
+But all of our big ideas for this project didn't fit the strict timeline we were under (classic game jam dilemma), so we had to compromise.
 We hope to explore this idea further in the future, though.

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; height: auto;">
   <iframe style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;" src="https://www.youtube.com/embed/-KaP_2T576Y?si=OPWOr_BmNVpZeWIU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>